satwik2711/AccuKnox/README.md

 # Django Trainee Assignment

-This repository contains the solutions for a Django trainee assignment.
-The solutions include the implementation of Django signals and Python custom class logic, organized into API routes and files as described below.
+This repository contains the solutions for a Django trainee assignment for Accuknox.

 ### Solutions
 The detailed solutions along with explanations and code snippets can be found in **Assignment.pdf**.